 The Company has granted stock compensation awards with nonforfeitable dividend rights which are considered participating securities.
-Earnings (loss) per share is calculated using the two-class method, as such awards are more dilutive under this method than the treasury stock method.
+Earnings per share is calculated using the two-class method, as such awards are more dilutive under this method than the treasury stock method.
 Ordinarily, basic earnings per share is calculated by dividing net income allocated to common shareholders by the weighted average number of common shares outstanding during the period, which excludes the participating securities.
-Ordinarily, diluted loss per share includes the dilutive effect of additional potential common shares from stock compensation awards.
-For the year ended March 31, 2020, Company experienced net income.
-For the year ended March 31, 2019, the Company experienced net loss, which is not allocated to participating securities as their effect is antidilutive.
-Income (loss) per share has been computed based on the following weighted average number of common shares outstanding:
+Dilutive earnings per share are calculated by dividing net income allocated to common shareholders by the weighted average number of common shares outstanding during the period which includes the dilutive effect of additional potential common shares from stock compensation awards.
+For the years ended March 31, 2021 and 2020, Company experienced net income.
+Income per share has been computed based on the following weighted average number of common shares outstanding: